FabricMC/fabric-docs/develop/getting-started/launching-the-game.md

 title: Launching the Game
 description: Learn how to utilize the various launch profiles to start and debug your mods in a live game environment.
 authors:
+  - AmyMialee
+  - Andrew6rant
+  - Draylar
+  - FracturedCode
+  - Friendly-Banana
   - IMB11
+  - JamiesWhiteShirt
+  - SolidBlock-cn
   - Tenneb22
-authors-nogithub:
-  - amymialee
-  - andrew6rant
-  - banana
-  - draylar
-  - fracturedcode
-  - fudge
-  - jamieswhiteshirt
-  - mineblock11
+  - YTG1234
   - mkpoli
   - modmuss50
-  - solidblock
-  - ytg1234
+  - natanfudge
 ---

 Fabric Loom provides a variety of launch profiles to help you start and debug your mods in a live game environment.
 This guide will cover the various launch profiles and how to use them to debug and playtest your mods.